amadrzyk/Twilio_starter_package/README.md

 ###Preface
-- The node server runs on port 1337, ngrok just gives you a public interface for external apps to use.
+- The node server runs locally on port 1337, ngrok just gives you a public interface for external apps to use and communicate with.

 ## How to use

 - You can now access your server locally by going to `localhost:1337`
-- Or you can access the server from a public server via `http://820187c0.ngrok.io` as per the screenshot below
+- Or you can access the server from a public server via `http://820187c0.ngrok.io` as per my screenshot below (it will be different for you)
 ![alt tag](ngork_screen.png)
 - Access `localhost:1337/pizzatext` to send yourself a simple pizza text
 - Access `localhost:1337/pizzacall` to receive a demo call =)